Johnny Reder

-John Anthony Reder (September 24, 1909 – April 12, 1990) was a Polish-American sportsman who, during the 1930s, played soccer with Fall River F.C. and the New Bedford Whalers and baseball for the Boston Red Sox.
+John Anthony Reder (September 24, 1909 – April 12, 1990) was an American sportsman who, during the 1930s, played soccer with Fall River F.C. and the New Bedford Whalers and baseball for the Boston Red Sox.
 In soccer, he played as a goalkeeper and won three American Soccer League titles and two National Challenge Cup titles.
 In baseball, he played as a first baseman for the Boston Red Sox, and was voted Most Valuable Player of the New York–Penn League while playing for the Williamsport Grays.
-Together with Moe Drabowsky, Nap Kloza and Henry Peploski, Reder is one of only four Major League Baseball players to be born in Poland.
+Together with Moe Drabowsky, Nap Kloza and Henry Peploski, Reder is one of only four Major League Baseball players to be born in what is now Poland.
 (Note: At the time Reder was born, 1909, Poland was not autonomous; see History of Poland (1795–1918).)

 Soccer career

 Early years

-Born in Lublin, Poland, Reder emigrated to the United States with his family as a youth and settled in Fall River, Massachusetts.
+Born in Lublin in Congress Poland, Reder emigrated to the United States with his family as a youth and settled in Fall River, Massachusetts.
 Reder initially played as a goalkeeper for several local Fall River amateur teams, including Champion Niagara and Walsh Chevrolet.
 He helped the latter team reach the quarter-finals of the 1929 National Challenge Cup where they eventually lost 5–1 to Bethlehem Steel.
 Despite letting in five goals, Reder was noted for his performance.